 The second in-person workshop of the AI Connect program will take place in Sao Paulo, Brazil, in late July.

-- Dr. Somsanouk Pathoumvanh, Laos: “The most impressive part was [the design workshop] where we identified stakeholders, mapped common issues, and tried to build the responsible ecosystem for a particular country.
+- Dr. Somsanouk Pathoumvanh, Deputy Director of the Lao-Japan Technical Training Center, National University, Laos: “The most impressive part was [the design workshop] where we identified stakeholders, mapped common issues, and tried to build the responsible ecosystem for a particular country.
 This is a starting point for us to establish a working group for our countries in the future.”

-- Dr. Jeannie Paterson, Australia: “Getting a group of people together to talk about things that they are passionate about from different countries is a tremendous experience.
+- Dr. Jeannie Paterson, Co-Director, Centre for AI and Digital Ethics, Australia: “Getting a group of people together to talk about things that they are passionate about from different countries is a tremendous experience.
 Those interpersonal connections that we made really created for me a very valuable experience.”